nomi-san/parsec-vdd/README.md

 ### 2. Custom resolutions

 Before connecting, the virtual display looks in the `HKLM\SOFTWARE\Parsec\vdd` registry for additional preset resolutions.
-Currently this supports a maximum of 5 values.
+Currently this supports a maximum of 5 entries.

 ```yaml
 HKLM\SOFTWARE\Parsec\vdd: